eclipse-vertx/vert.x/core_manual_groovy.md

 The `write` method is asynchronous and always returns immediately after the write has been queued.

-The actual write might complete some time later.
-If you want to be informed when the actual write has completed you can pass in a handler as a final argument.
-This handler will then be invoked when the write has completed:

-    request.response.write("hello") { println "It has actually been written" }

 If you are just writing a single string or Buffer to the HTTP response you can write it and end the response in a single call to the `end` method.

 The first call to `write` results in the response header being being written to the response.

 Consequently, if you are not using HTTP chunking then you must set the `Content-Length` header before writing to the response, since it will be too late otherwise.
 If you are using HTTP chunking you do not have to worry.

 #### Ending HTTP responses

 Once you have finished with the HTTP response you must call the `end()` method on it.